AkshitRampershad/IncidentLab/README.md

 a managed Postgres, Ollama as a service, Alembic — each with its reasoning), and backup/log guidance.

-## Roadmap

-All 10 phases of the original build spec are implemented — that doesn't mean nothing's left.
-Concrete, disclosed gaps, not secretly-missing "phases": fixing the GHCR publish workflow so it actually succeeds;
-pushing the `v0.1.0` tag and publishing a GitHub Release (currently blocked by this session's git/tool permissions — a one-time manual action); a real OTel collector to visualize traces, not just print them;
-and the deployment gaps `docs/deployment.md` lists explicitly (TLS/reverse proxy, a managed Postgres, real horizontal scaling, Alembic).

 ## License

 Apache-2.0 — see `LICENSE`.